alfonzii/Nutritional-assistant/README.md

+IN CONSTRUCTION.
+README NOT FINISHED YET AND ONLY IN CONCEPT VERSION.

 # Nutritional-assistant
 Simple android application for __nutrition control__ and __weight goal__ achievement with __adaptive meal plan generation__ created in _Java_ with _Android SDK_.